ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 >These build tools are not needed unless you plan to create custom toolchains or custom ev3dev Distribution images.

 ### Target Packages

+>This is not meant as an exhaustive list of all packages used, but to highlight those essential or relevant for the operation of the ev3dev environment.

+The description of the packages starts from the bottom layer, since the lower layers of the OS are common to the upper layers.
+The ev3dev specific packages are highlighted in turquiose to indicate that they are specifically developed for the e3vdev platform.
+Debian-derived packages (default packages provided by the Debian Linux Distribution) are highlighted in plum.
+Additionally, packages highlighted in dark gray indicate third-party packages ported for use with the e3vdev distribution.

-* Platform specific Kernel
+* Platform specific Kernel (part of ev3dev Boot Image (only ev3-kernel based kernel provided currently)
+* Linux Daemons (part of ev3dev Boot Image)
+* Low-level Library Packages (part of ev3dev Boot Image)
+* Mid-level Library Packages

+> Micropython is included as part of the ev3dev Boot Image.
+>
+>The other ev3dev specific libraries listed here are for reference only.
+They are not included in the Boot Image but but will be statically linked in with the program where necessary (***FIXME: Is this correct???***)
-*
+* Target Applications

+> Native Compiler Tools are not included in the ev3dev Boot Image, since users are expected to perform cross-compilation
+> Brickman is the GUI interface for ev3dev (included as part of the ev3dev Boot Image)
+> Others (***FIXME***)

+The use of the various libraries in ev3dev for development requires installing the relevant header (include) files for the Cross-compilation platform on the Host.
+This is documented in the  [Clone the Language-specific Repository](https://github.com/tcwan/ev3dev/wiki/Getting-Started-Developing-on-ev3dev/_edit#clone-the-language-specific-repository) section.

->Take a look at [Organization of ev3dev Repositories](ev3dev-Repositories) for more information regarding the packages maintained by the ev3dev project.
+>Take a look at [Organization of ev3dev Repositories](ev3dev-Repositories) for more information regarding the packages maintained by the ev3dev project, including available Language Bindings and support libraries.

 # Building the Libraries